 How much does overland water home insurance cost?

 I dig some digging around and, much like any insurance, the price can vary.
 For instance, if you’re in a low-risk area, away from water, you can sometimes add overland water protection at no cost, if you already have sewer back up protection.
 If you’re adding overland water coverage on its own, you’re looking at about $10-$30 roughly per month.
 If your basement is waterproofed, it can be even cheaper depending on your home insurance provider.
+Look at different products available from the different suppliers on our flood insurance page.

 However, If you live in a slightly riskier area – at the bottom of a hill, near a body of water, and in an area prone to heavier rainfall and snow – you could pay significantly more.